magenta-aps/mox/doc/user/agents.rst

 +-------------+----------------+

 These agents were part of the early iterations of the Lora stack.
-However these agents not used in the current release (may be added in the forseeable future).
+However, these agents are not used in the current release (may be added in the forseeable future).

 The two agents are currently unsupported and not part of the default installation procedure.

 Update/Dependencies
 +++++++++++++++++++